proshawkat/proshawkat/README.md

 - 👋 Hi, I’m @proshawkat
 - 👀 I’m interested in backend development
 - 🌱 I’m currently learning ethical hacking
-- 💞️ I’m looking to collaborate on html, css, javascript, php, codeigniter, laravel, django
+- 💞️ I’m looking to collaborate on html, css, javascript, php, codeigniter, laravel, django project
-- 📫 How to reach me via shawkatali527@gmail.com
+- 📫 How to reach me - shawkatali527@gmail.com

 <!---
 proshawkat/proshawkat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.